Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 When to See a Specialist

-If you're experiencing new, sudden, or severe fecal incontinence—especially with any "red flag" symptoms—it's time to see a board-certified colorectal surgeon.
+If you're experiencing new, sudden, or severe fecal incontinence—especially with any "red flag" symptoms—it's time to see a colorectal surgeon.
 Same-day and next-day appointments are available in Houston because these symptoms can feel urgent and distressing.

 A sudden onset of bowel leakage, especially with blood in the stool, unexplained weight loss, or severe abdominal pain, requires urgent evaluation by a physician.